 Regardless of your adult child’s age, How will you know when you’re done parenting?

-You will know when you feel content you’ve taught them and modelled for them, self-sufficiency.
-If you’re son is 22 years old and still living at home AND you feel the strain of this more often than not.
+You will know when you feel content you’ve taught them and modeled for them, self-sufficiency.
+If your son is 22 years old and still living at home AND you feel the strain of this more often than not.
 Ask yourself if you can honestly say, “I’ve completed my job with him.”

 Then be willing to have that conversation with him where you tell him, what’s right for you is for him to move out.
 Notice I didn’t say to tell him what’s right for him is to move out.
 This is his domain (what’s right for him).
 He’s an adult now so you must respect this.
 But it’s your house and your life and you need to express what’s right for you.
 If you feel guilty or humiliated at the thought of sharing what’s honestly right for you let go of this first.